How to Build Your Brand from the Ground Up

 Another popular technique is applying moving graphic elements to a photo—tools like Canva mentioned above or pre-designed templates.

 Text, squiggles, starbursts, and other elements moving across your picture grab the eye and give off a fun vibe.

 Enable Customers to Embrace It

-People use the brands to express who they are – the communities they identify with, the things they like to do, even their hopes and dreams.
+People use the brands to express who they are – the communities they identify with, the things they like to do, and even their hopes and dreams.

 First, get consumers involved.
 Respond to their social media posts featuring your brand.
 Run polls to get their opinions.
 Design contests or sweepstakes.

 Some companies have gotten creative with this.
 In 2021, for example, Dairy Queen allowed a limited number of fans to claim a free “sweeter vest,” a sweater with pockets for Dairy Queen’s signature ice cream treat and a spoon.
-Social media madness insured.
+Social media madness is insured.

-You can also sponsor giveaways of exclusive branded items to promote the brand, generate excitement, engage consumers in brand-centred activities.
+You can also sponsor giveaways of exclusive branded items to promote the brand, generate excitement, and engage consumers in brand-centred activities.

-In Conclusion on How to Build your Brand
+In Conclusion, on How to Build your Brand